-Pupil corner - Have a go at:
+Challenge yourself - Have a go at:

 - 1. Working with a teammate to improve your technique. - 2.
 Using team tactics to achieve a higher score. - 3.
 Adapting the game so everyone can take part try changing the task or the equipment.